groundlight/edge-endpoint/README.md

 $ docker build --target production-image --tag groundlight-edge .

 # Run the server
-$ docker run --rm -it -p 80:80 groundlight-edge
+$ docker run GROUNDLIGHT_API_TOKEN=$GROUNDLIGHT_API_TOKEN --rm -it -p 80:80 groundlight-edge
 ```

 #### See the edge API methods

 Open a web browser to http://localhost/redoc.
+This requires that the application server is already
+running either locally or in a docker container.

 #### Call the edge API